raminesfahani/Netrilo_Infrastructure/README.md

 2. Commit your changes and push.
 3. Open a pull request.

-> Ensure your changes follow the coding standards and are covered by unit tests.
+Please make sure that your changes follow the coding standards and are thoroughly tested.

 ---